litalbarkai/open-redatam/README.md

 - Linux: https://github.com/pachadotdev/redatam-converter/releases/download/v0.0.1/redatam-linux.zip
 - Mac (Intel): https://github.com/pachadotdev/redatam-converter/releases/download/v0.0.1/redatam-macos.zip
 - Windows: We need to polish the Windows version.
 You can use the Linux version with WSL.
+You can use the good old [Redatam Converter](https://github.com/discontinuos/redatam-converter/blob/master/release/setup-win32.exe?raw=true).

 On Linux/Mac,run the following commands: